 For example, if you notice that you have sold more tickets than expected, you might consider bringing in more volunteers to help manage that extra virtual attendance.
 Or, if you notice your online sign-up page for the event isn’t getting much traffic, you can deploy volunteers to share the page across their social media profiles.

-Plus, your virtual tools will come in handy after your event, allowing you to assess the successes and challenges of your volunteer engagement strategies and determine how you can better manage virtual volunteers in the future.
+Plus, your virtual tools, such as event proposal software, will come in handy after your event, allowing you to assess the successes and challenges of your volunteer engagement strategies and determine how you can better manage virtual volunteers in the future.

 Assign specific and detailed roles.